 This page describes how new labs can get access to the Scientific Computing facilities and how to get funding for computing with SCITAS.
 It is aimed towards new Professors joining EPFL or, more generally, willing to start computing with us.

-Everyone can try our service out with a free account.
+Everyone can try out our service with a free account.
 Please note that these accounts are individual and not linked to a lab.

 Once you are comfortable with the provided environment and you wish to run production calculations, you can ask for a paying account (premium) for your lab/group.
 You will receive a monthly usage report and a quarterly invoice.
 When your consumption has reached cruise speed, you can commit for the usage of a certain amount of CPU time for four years.
 Please contact us.